With Guide, Skyscanner saw an 18 percentage point increase in CSAT and a 76% drop in first response time (FRT)

 Each change brought about another change.
 They also realized that many people were coming to them looking for answers to recurring questions about booking confirmations or changing their bookings—all requests that the Skyscanner team couldn’t assist with, as they were questions for the actual airline or travel agent the customer had booked.

-After launching their Zendesk Help Center, the ticket deflection results were immediate.
+After launching Zendesk Guide, the ticket deflection results were immediate.
 “We were able to reduce our contact-per-thousand-sessions on the help site significantly,” Thorne said.
 “That freed us up to get back to people more quickly.”

 “When you normalize that against our growing traffic, then the difference is even starker,” Thorne added.